verge2015/reactjs-parallax-spring/README.md

 # reactjs-parallax-spring

-This is a single page static website using JavaScript framework ReactJS and packages React-Spring and Material UI.
+This is a single page static website using JavaScript framework ReactJS and packages like React-Spring for parallax effect and Material UI mainly for typography.

 ## Packages
 ```bash